Ulstein Group: Ulstein Verft AS

 Ulstein Verft AS is a shipyard situated in Ulstein Group's primary base of operations, Ulsteinvik.
 Ulstein Verft was established in 1917, and is the largest employer in the group.
 The yard specialises in constructing advanced vessels, the latest being cable laying vessels, offshore wind service vessels, expedition cruise vessels, yachts and passenger (RoPax) vessels.
 Focusing on newbuilds and larger conversions, the yard also takes on service and aftermarket assignments such as docking, mooring, classifications, upgrades, maintenance and repair, crane lifts and barge transportation.
-Many, but not all, vessels built are based on Ulstein's own design, the 'Ulstein design' for which two hull line innovations are often implemented, the inverted bow, X-BOW®, and the X-STERN® hull design shapes.
-Two recent deliveries were the cable-laying vessel Nexans Aurora (2021) and the expedition cruise vessel 'National Geographic Resolution' (2021).
+Many, but not all, vessels built are based on Ulstein's own design, the 'Ulstein design' for which three hull line innovations are often implemented, the inverted bow, X-BOW, the X-STERN hull and the TWIN X-STERN.
+Two recent newbuild deliveries were Construction Service Operation Vessels (CSOVs) Olympic Boreas and Olympic Notos (2024), the first vessels delivered with the TWIN X-STERN® hull design.

 Ulstein Elektro Installasjon AS

 Ulstein Elektro Installasjon AS is part of the shipbuilding division in ULSTEIN.
 The company is responsible for electrical installations on board vessels at Ulstein Verft.